oeg-upm/geo.linkeddata.es-TripleGeoKettle/README.md

 #geo.linkeddata.es-TripleGeoKettle

 Repository where the integration of TripleGeo and GeoKettle is performed, used in the [geo.linkeddata.es](https://github.com/oeg-upm/geo.linkeddata.es-termite) project.

-The project documentation geo.linkeddata.es-TripleGeoKettle is on the [wiki](https://github.com/oeg-upm/geo.linkeddata.es-TripleGeoKettle/wiki).
+The documentation of the project geo.linkeddata.es-TripleGeoKettle is on the [wiki](https://github.com/oeg-upm/geo.linkeddata.es-TripleGeoKettle/wiki).

 ##Screenshot